natemc/qiss-clj/README.md

 :d| 40
 :e| 50
 qiss)
-qiss)/ a query on a keyed table preserve its keys if the query qiss)/ has no aggregations and no by clause qiss)select from 1!t where a in 1 2 a| b
+qiss)/ a query on a keyed table preserves its keys if the query qiss)/ has no aggregations and no by clause qiss)select from 1!t where a in 1 2 a| b